The Self-Care You Actually Need

 I was pescatarian for years and started having dreams about hamburgers.
 My body was asking for something.
 I listened.
 And I don't regret it.

-I also went through a week of Passover plus Easter and ate more sugar than I have in months.
-And you know what?
 There's an emotional component to cravings too.
 If you're reaching for sugar constantly — part of you is craving sweetness.
 Gentleness.
 Something soft in a hard season.
 That's real.
 That's worth acknowledging.

 Danielle LaPorte — who I've followed since 2005 and deeply respect — put out a piece on using ChatGPT as a life coach and why it's actually a step backward from everything we've been building toward.